 Social landlords frequently face issues, both in relation to the construction and maintenance of their housing stock and in respect of its management, on which they need legal advice or representation.
 Nplaw can help on all such issues.

 Construction, maintenance and sale of housing stock

-nplaw regularly acts for our clients in relation to the construction of new social housing – we have particular expertise in the use of housing development companies for this purpose.
+nplaw regularly acts for our clients in relation to the construction of new social housing.
 We also advise on the Decent Homes Standard and social landlords’ repairing obligations, and have considerable experience of acting on the sale of individual properties under “right-to-buy” legislation.

 We advise on allocations – both on our clients’ allocation policies and on the determination of priority in individual cases, for example, on whether an applicant is legally homeless and should therefore be given preference.
 We also advise and represent our clients on appeals against determinations.